Over the past few years there has been a growing concern around climate change and how we can each do our bit to reduce the impact of global warming.

 Provisional calculations show that electricity generation in the UK peaked around 2005.
 But generation per person is now back to the level of 1984 (around 5 megawatt hours per capita).
 This has helped to cut overall greenhouse gas emissions, even as the economy grows and the population rises (Source: Carbon Brief).

 The switch from coal power to renewables has helped the UK to meet targets to cut carbon emissions.
 Figures show that fossil fuel energy has been reduced by 95 TWh since 2005 due to the increased use of renewables (Source: BBC News).
 However, during this time energy efficiency cut demand by 103 TWh, contributing more to cutting carbon emissions in the UK than renewables.

-Due to the decrease in the amount of energy we’re using, this has helped offset the rise in energy prices meaning than although prices have increase, often energy bills have decreased.
+Due to the decrease in the amount of energy we’re using, this has helped offset the rise in energy prices meaning that although prices have increased, often energy bills have decreased.

 HOW YOUR BUSINESS CAN REDUCE ITS GREENHOUSE GAS EMISSIONS

 To help reduce energy consumption, there are a number of simple things businesses can do with the Government taking steps to help along the way.
 One plan the Government has put in place is to introduce Smart meters to all UK households and small businesses by 2020.

 Smart meters allow you to track exactly how much energy you’re using on a near-real time basis, helping you to keep in control of your energy consumption.
 Smart meters can also benefit your business in a number of other ways.